What causes cystitis?

 - feeling unwell or feverish

-These cystitis symptoms usually indicate that you have cystitis, however they can also be caused by other medical conditions, including sexually transmitted infections.
-They could also point to vaginal thrush (in women) or prostatitis (in men).
+These cystitis symptoms usually indicate that you have cystitis, however they can also be caused by other medical conditions and vaginal problems, including sexually transmitted infections.
+They could also point to vaginal thrush (in women) or prostatitis (in men), if you’re not sure what type of infection you’re experiencing it’s best to speak to your GP.

 Bacterial infection

 In women, bacteria can be spread by wiping from back to front after going to the toilet, inserting a tampon or using a diaphragm.
-If you do suffer from cystitis and use a diaphragm you might want to think about changing your method of contraception.
+If you experience cystitis and use a diaphragm you might want to think about changing your method of contraception.

 Infections can also occur as a result of not emptying your bladder fully when you urinate.
 If you find that you are not emptying your bladder properly, it might be because of a blockage in your urinary system.
 Pregnant women can sometimes find it hard to fully empty their bladders as pregnancy can lead to pressure on the pelvic area.